adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 ## 3. Because they are easier to find

 Searching for HTML with a non-semantic class yields many results.
-Semantic class are unique, so a search yields just one result making it easy to track down the HTML.
+As semantic classes are unique, a search yields only one result, making it easy to track down the HTML.

 ## 4. Because they eliminate the risk of regression